Signs of a Mental Health Problem and How to Deal With Them

 Regular medical care

 Don’t skip tests or see your primary care provider, especially if you’re not feeling well.
 You may have a new health problem that needs treatment, or you may be experiencing side effects from medication.

 Mental conditions can be harder to treat if you wait until symptoms worsen.
 Long-term maintenance therapy can also help prevent symptoms from returning.

 It is important to get enough sleep, follow a healthy diet, and exercise regularly, even if you don’t notice any health problems.
 Try to stick to a certain schedule.
-If you have sleep problems or have questions about diet and exercise, please contact your doctor right away.
+If you have sleep problems or have questions about diet and exercise, please contact us or your doctor right away.